Dear TexCare, #1mybookmark

 |

-ANSWER: Yes, it is very suitable; pulls out the colors, cleaning off the surface dirt.
-Contains fine oils that penetrate, soften and prevent the leather from cracking. |
+ANSWER: Yes, it is particularly suitable; it brings out the colors, and cleans off surface dirt.
+Contains fine oils that penetrate, soften, and prevent the leather from cracking. |

 |

-Hello TexCare,
+Hi TexCare,

-Do I need a wash ball when I put TexCare in the machine? |
+Should I use a washing ball when I put TexCare in the machine? |

 |

-ANSWER: You can do as you please.
-If you use the washing ball, you avoid getting soap in the soap drawer, so it is always clean and neat.
-If you have no washing ball, you can just pour TexCare into the machine on top of the clothes just before you start the machine.
-When dosing with Polywash, it is best to avoid the soap drawer, since it is quite viscous because it is so concentrated (very low in water) Then you are sure that detergent will not linger in the drawer. |
+ANSWER: It's up to you.
+If you use a washing ball, you avoid getting soap in the detergent drawer, so it stays nice and clean.
+If you don't have a washing ball, you can just pour TexCare into the machine on top of the clothes, right before you start it.
+When dosing with Polywash, it's best to avoid the detergent drawer, as it's quite thick because it's so concentrated (very low water content).
+This way, you can be sure that no detergent gets stuck in the drawer. |

 |